Human rights in Yemen: Women's rights

 Other potential factors include older husbands' desire for young, submissive wives, and the belief that young girls are less likely to be carriers of HIV and AIDS.
 The dangers of early marriage to girls include the increased health risks associated with early pregnancies, social isolation, an increased risk of exposure to domestic violence and a cutting short of girls' education, further contributing to the 'feminisation of poverty'.

 Women's access to maternal health care is severely restricted.
 In most cases, husbands decide women's fertility.
-It is hard for women to obtain contraception, or to take operation for treatment without a husband's permission.
+It is hard for women to obtain contraception, or to take an operation for treatment without a husband's permission.
 Yemen's high child mortality rate and the fourth fastest growing population in the world are attributed to a lack of women's decision-making in their pregnancy and access to healthcare services.

 Women are vulnerable to sexual assault by prison guards, and there is a lower, if any, punishment for violence against women than men.

 The law stipulates protection of women from domestic violence, but in fact there are few protections for women who suffer from domestic violence and no systematic investigation of such occurrences has been conducted.
 Spousal abuse or domestic violence is not generally reported to the police because of social norms and customs, meaning that women remain silent under these abuses.